 - This Nightforce is a popular scope that has been a favorite for some years: http://amzn.to/2feuEH4

-- This scope costs a bit less than half of the above scopes and is very similar to what I use: http://amzn.to/2v5g1ty
+- This scope costs a bit less than half of the above scopes and is very similar to what I used for many years: http://amzn.to/2v5g1ty

 - I prefer MOA but if you prefer MIL, this is a good scope: https://swfa.com/swfa-ss-hd-5-20×50-tactical-30mm-riflescope-1.html